How to Prevent Costly Semi-Truck Breakdowns (3 Tips)

 You’ll also need to do a post-trip inspection reviewing similar things, like brakes, steering, lights, tires, wipers, mirrors and the horn.

-If you are unsure how to do a proper pre- and post-trip inspection, talk to your trucking carrier for guidance.
+If you are unsure how to do a proper pre- and post-trip inspection, talk to your trucking carrier for guidance or visit this guide to pre-trip inspections.

 Focus on finding a good carrier that provides good equipment and prioritizes preventative maintenance.
 When you do, you’ll be blessed with shop technicians who will anticipate how long you’re on the road and how long until you’ll be in the shop next and they’ll replace fluids and parts in anticipation of this to keep you up and running.